agiliq/agiliq-jekyll/_posts/2018-12-22-django-when-and-how-use-detailview.markdown

 ### Restrict users to only see books created by them

-Let's think of a hypothetical weird requirement.
+Let's think of a hypothetical strange requirement.
 A user should only be allowed to view a book which has been written by them.
 This assumes that there is a `user` Foreign Key on Book.

     In [3]: u = User.objects.latest('pk')